kdmundale/justCause/README.md

 # justCause
-dad joke generator (and other nonsense)
+dad joke generator, built with js, using xamp and icanhazdadjoke api